 top of page

-Now Place is a community based in San Francisco, championing female and emerging artists/creators of the Asian diaspora.
+Now Place is an art community and independent publisher based in San Francisco, championing female and emerging artists/creators from the Asian diaspora.

 The series is trying to capture the dynamism of Lunar New Year, showcasing the unique practices, symbols, and ceremonies that distinguish each cultural heritage.